wielandbrendel/bag-of-local-features-models/README.rst

 In this repository you find the model specification and pretrained weights for the bag-of-local-feature models published in

-| `Approximating CNNs with Bag-of-local-Features models8works surprisingly well on ImageNet <https://openreview.net/pdf?id=SkfMWhAqYQ>`__.
+| `Approximating CNNs with Bag-of-local-Features models works surprisingly well on ImageNet <https://openreview.net/pdf?id=SkfMWhAqYQ>`__.
 | Wieland Brendel and Matthias Bethge, ICLR 2019

 Installation